tmcw/big/README.md

 - The entire system is about 16kb
 - Slide layouts based on CSS Grid
-- Includes tools to make presentations self-contained so you can present offline
 - Speakers notes appear in your developer console, which you can put on your other screen
 - Themes are just CSS, and easy to make